arti040/simplate/README.md

 **Why span1-2, span1-3?
 What's that?**

 They are just a CSS-class representation of fractions.
-In example: 1-2 means 1/2 (your box will gonna occupy 50% of its container), 1-5 meanse 1/5 (20% of cotnainer) etc.
+In example: 1-2 means 1/2 (your box will gonna occupy 50% of its container), 1-5 meanse 1/5 (20% of container) etc.

 **Offsets**